algolia/algoliasearch-client-ruby/README.md

+## Secured API keys (frontend)

-You may have a single index containing per user data.
-In that case, all records should be tagged with their associated user_id in order to add a `tagFilters=user_42` filter at query time to retrieve only what a user has access to.
+You may have a single index containing **per user** data.
+In that case, all records should be tagged with their associated `user_id` in order to add a `tagFilters=user_42` filter at query time to retrieve only what a user has access to.
 If you're using the [JavaScript client](http://github.com/algolia/algoliasearch-client-js), it will result in a security breach since the user is able to modify the `tagFilters` you've set by modifying the code from the browser.
 To keep using the JavaScript client (recommended for optimal latency) and target secured records, you can generate a secured API key from your backend:

 ```ruby
 # generate a public API key for user 42.
 Here, records are tagged with: